Children Who Chase Lost Voices: Characters

-Other voice actors include Fumiko Orikasa as Asuna's mother, voiced by Shelley Calene-Black in the English dub, Junko Takeuchi as Asuna's pet cat Mimi (みみ), Rina Hidaka as Manna (まんな), voiced by Emily Neves in the English dub, Tamio Ohki as the Amaurot village elder, voiced by Sam Roman in the English dub, and Sumi Shimamoto as Lisa (リサ), voiced by Shannon Emerick in the English dub.
+Other voice actors include Fumiko Orikasa as Asuna's mother, voiced by Shelley Calene-Black in the English dub, Junko Takeuchi as Asuna's pet cat Mimi (みみ), voiced by Emily Neves in the English dub, Tamio Ōki as the Amaurot village elder, voiced by Sam Roman in the English dub, and Sumi Shimamoto as Lisa (リサ), voiced by Shannon Emerick in the English dub.

 Development

-Shinkai spent 2008 in London, after the completion of 5 Centimeters per Second.
-He returned to Japan in 2009 to start work on his next project.
-He released two concept drawings for this film in December 2009 and noted that most of his works in the past decade were stories about characters who have to part ways with those they hold dear, but he wanted to take that theme further and wanted to deal more specifically on how to overcome that loss.
+Shinkai visited London after working on 5 Centimeters per Second in 2008.
+He returned to Japan in 2009 to start working on the film.
+He released two concept drawings for the film in December 2009 and noted that most of his works in the past decade were stories about characters who have to part ways with those they hold dear, but he wanted to take the theme further and wanted to deal more specifically on how to overcome the loss.

-In November 2010 he revealed critical information about Children Who Chase Lost Voices from Deep Below such as the title, plot summary, release date, and a teaser trailer.
-As with his previous films, Shinkai is the director and screenplay writer.
-Takayo Nishimura designed the characters and oversaw the animation process.
-Takumi Tanji directed the art, and musical composer Tenmon collaborated with Shinkai again.
+In November 2010, he revealed critical information about Children Who Chase Lost Voices from Deep Below such as the title, plot summary, release date, and a teaser trailer.
+As with his previous films, Shinkai served as the director and screenwriter, Takayo Nishimura served as a character designer, Takumi Tanji served as an art director, and music composer Tenmon collaborated with Shinkai again.

-Before the film's release in May 2011, manga adaptations were set to begin serialization in April 2011 in the first issue of the new magazine Monthly Comic Gene and in Monthly Comic Flapper, both by Media Factory.
+Before the film was released in May 2011, manga adaptations were set to begin serialization in April 2011 in the first issue of the new magazine Monthly Comic Gene and in Monthly Comic Flapper, both by Media Factory.